-The overall issue in the first scenario is whether the injured workers’ disability is the result of the allowed conditions in the claim or an unrelated cause.
+The overall issue in the first scenario is whether the injured workers’ disability results from the allowed conditions in the claim or an unrelated cause.
 If the result of the on-the-job injury, then the employer and/or BWC have no defense.
 However, the battle is joined if there’s evidence that the disability is unrelated to the industrial claim.

-Given that voluntary abandonment cases are governed by court decisions and not by statute or administrative rules that would give some concrete guidance about how they are to be evaluated, the law in this area continues to evolve as ever more creative arguments are raised.
-Abandonment defenses are raised often and decisions rendered by hearing officers and courts on a case-by-case basis.
+Given that voluntary abandonment cases are governed by court decisions and not by statute or administrative rules that would give concrete guidance about how they are to be evaluated, the law continues to evolve as ever more creative arguments are raised.
+Abandonment defenses are raised often and decisions rendered by hearing officers and courts case-by-case.
 Over the past 20 years, there have been literally hundreds of cases brought before the state appellate courts and the Ohio Supreme Court.
-The stakes in these cases are high: if an employer succeeds in establishing that a claimant voluntarily abandoned his/her employment, then TTD and/or PTD compensation is not payable.
-Thus, even if the injured worker requires surgery for allowed injuries and experiences a lengthy recovery period, compensation for the time off work is not paid (medical bills are still payable).
+The stakes are high: if an employer establishes that a claimant voluntarily abandoned his/her employment, then TTD and/or PTD compensation is not payable.
+Even if the injured worker requires surgery for allowed injuries and experiences a lengthy recovery period, compensation for the time off work is not paid (medical bills are still payable).

 The standard governing voluntary abandonment also differs in claims for TTD versus those for PTD.
 In the former, if the claimant re-enters the workforce, s/he is again eligible for compensation if the allowed conditions render her/him disabled while s/he is working.
 In the latter situation, a finding of intent to abandon the workforce precludes payment of PTD.

 A voluntary abandonment defense typically results in contentious hearings, appeals and even court challenges.
-This is a complex, ever evolving area of workers’ compensation law.
-If you have any indication that your employer or the BWC may raise this as a defense in your claim, you should strongly consider consulting with an attorney.
-The financial implications of a voluntary abandonment defense being successful against you in your claim can be huge!
+This is a complex, ever-evolving area of workers’ compensation law.
+If you have any indication that your employer or the BWC may raise this as a defense in your claim, strongly consider consulting with an attorney.
+The financial implications of a voluntary abandonment defense succeeding against you in your claim can be huge!